Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/build_a_lightning_component.rst

 *********************************
 Why you need Lightning components
 *********************************
-ML workflows and full stack AI apps require many pieces working such as training, deploying, data annotation.
-However, this tight coupling can lead to monoliths that are hard to scale or many microservices that are hard to monitor, coordinate and scale.
-A Lightning component is a self-contained piece of code (ie: a microservice) that executes your code and manages its own infrastructure, auto-scaling and costs for you.
+A Lightning component organizes a piece of code into a self-contained, modular component that can be integrated into your existing workflows or assembled to form a Lightning app.
+A Lightning component manages its own infrastructure, auto-scaling, cost management, and more, so you can focus on the program logic and not the cloud engineering.

+Components run on the cloud or your laptop without code changes 🤯🤯.
+Connect components using your current workflow management tools or use
+Lightning apps to build powerful sequential AND reactive workflows.

 .. raw:: html